 Benjamin Pimentel (

-@benpimentel) covers fintech from San Francisco.
+@benpimentel) covers crypto and fintech from San Francisco.
 He has reported on many of the biggest tech stories over the past 20 years for the San Francisco Chronicle, Dow Jones MarketWatch and Business Insider, from the dot-com crash, the rise of cloud computing, social networking and AI to the impact of the Great Recession and the COVID crisis on Silicon Valley and beyond.
-He can be reached at email@example.com or via Signal at (510)731-8429.
+He can be reached at firstname.lastname@example.org or via Signal at (510)731-8429.

 Tomio Geron (